Amenia, New York

 Average time to visit

-Call us on to start planning your vacation to Troutbeck or take a look at our itineraries to New York
+Call us on to start planning your holiday to Troutbeck or take a look at our itineraries to New York

 Nestled in 45 acres of rolling Upstate New York countryside, Troutbeck is a tastefully refurbished country house retreat within reach of the cultural and outdoor pursuits of the Hudson Valley and beyond.